vdaas/vald/docs/contributing/coding-style.md

 ## Implementation

 This section includes some examples of general implementation which is widely used in Vald.
-The implementation may differ base on your use case.
+The implementation may differ based on your use case.

 ### Functional Option